ROI MINDS

 17. 72 Million Fans – Douyin Record

 Chen He, a Chinese male actor, was the most followed celebrity on Douyin as of July 2021, with nearly 72 million fans in China.
-Andy Lau, an actor, and singer, come in second, and Dilireba Dilmurat, a model and actress, comes in third.
+Andy Lau, an actor, and singer, comes in second, and Dilireba Dilmurat, a model and actress, comes in third.

 Chen Xiang was the most popular Douyin influencer in June 2021, with nearly 64 million followers in China, followed by Ares Cheng and his wife.
 Austin Li Jiaqi, the most popular beauty product salesman, came third.